Featured

 I continue to spend time in local schools teaching classes and providing activities that bring STEM (Science, Technology, Engineering, and Math) learning opportunities to students through Amateur Radio.
 In addition to inspiring young people to pursue STEM careers by becoming Hams, this work also serves to improve the public’s understanding of the importance and value that Amateur Radio provides.

 I am devoting considerable time and energy to licensing new hams and helping all hams to upgrade their licenses and get on the air.
-I’ve had the pleasure of leading a team of hams who have taught license classes, enabling over 350 people to earn a license or upgrade over the past five years.
+I’ve had the pleasure of leading a team of hams who have taught license classes, enabling over 400 people to earn a license or upgrade over the past seven years.
 I have worked with a team of folks to create some innovative approaches to new ham development and getting hams on the air.
 We created a very popular program called Ham Bootcamp.
 Ham Bootcamp is designed to help both new and experienced hams get on the air, build their stations, and participate in new operating activities.
-The last Ham Bootcamp drew over 450 participants from across the United States.
+In total, Ham Bootcamp has helped over 1,000 participants across the United States to begin or expand their participation in Amateur Radio.

 I Need Your Support

-I am asking you for your help and your vote in making our plans a reality to benefit Amateur Radio folks across New England and the ARRL.
+I am asking you for your help and your vote to enable me to continue working on your behalf to benefit Amateur Radio folks across New England and the ARRL.

 If you are not already an ARRL Member, please consider joining the ARRL and participating in the upcoming New England Director election.
 You can become an ARRL member here.